surmon-china/vue-awesome-swiper/README.md

-// If used in Nuxt.js/SSR, you should keep it only in browser build environment if (process.BROWSER_BUILD) {
+// If used in Nuxt.js/SSR, you should keep it only in browser build environment
+// The `Process.
+BROWSER_BUILD` itself is just a feature, it is only valid in Nuxt.js, you need to modify it according to your own procedures, such as: in vue official ssr scaffolding it should be` process.browser` if (process.BROWSER_BUILD) {
   const VueAwesomeSwiper = require('vue-awesome-swiper/ssr')
   Vue.use(VueAwesomeSwiper)